Support

 Louis Blériot July 25, 1909 France

-French pilot Louis Blériot flew across the Ebglish Channel from Calis to Dover, "a fight that fired imaginations everywhere and changed the way people viewed the world."
-Among others, German Melli Beese was inspired to learn to fly by this exploit.
+French pilot Louis Blériot flies across the Ebglish Channel from Calis to Dover, "a fight that fired imaginations everywhere and changed the way people viewed the world."
+Among others, German woman Melli Beese is inspired to learn to fly by this exploit.

 Le-1